PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 retain the scan.
 The final post-fusion reconciliation, aggregate return schema, one-index ownership, and LayoutState forwarding remain unchanged.
 The complete legacy fixture still produces identical ModelIR and aggregate statistics.

+The final post-fusion reconciliation cannot use fusion counters alone.
+Activation fusion returns complete per-family and aggregate rewrite counts but unconditionally prunes unused tensors, including on a zero-rewrite call.
+A new owner fixture freezes that prune-only path and LayoutState synchronization.
+A strict expected-failure final-coordinator fixture requires the scan to be skipped only when the second reconciliation and all fusion counters are zero and the tensor table did not shrink.
+Passing paths retain it after a second reconciliation change, fusion rewrite, or prune-only mutation.
+Production remains unchanged at this characterization checkpoint.